 If you have partial or full tooth loss and would like to improve the appearance of your smile, then getting dentures is a flexible solution at a low cost.
-Dentures — also known as false teeth or dental prosthesis — are easy to wear and care for.
+Dentures — also known as false teeth or dental prostheses — are easy to wear and care for.
 Having you fitted with dentures in our Sydney clinic is also one of the most affordable ways to restore your confidence.

 Benefits of Dentures

 The main advantage of getting dentures is that it restores the appearance of the teeth at a low price.
 You’ll experience no pain when our dentist at Dental 266 fits yours — which makes getting them an excellent option for a patient who fears dental work.

 Getting a dental prosthesis can improve your self-esteem and give you greater confidence.
 Having your dental appliances can also improve the quality of your life by allowing you to eat more foods and pronounce words more clearly.